Dear readers of ADxS.org, please forgive the disruption.

 Droxidopa is considered an orphan drug.

-A combination of droxidopa and benserazide, a peripheral amino acid decarboxylase inhibitor, had a stimulatory effect on the PFC and inhibited dopaminergic neurons in rats.
-Further, in juvenile SHR/NCrl rats, which serve as an animal model of ADHD-C, showed:1
+A combination of droxidopa and benserazide, a peripheral amino acid decarboxylase inhibitor, had a stimulating effect on the PFC and inhibited dopaminergic neurons in rats.
+Further, in juvenile SHR/NCrl rats, which serve as an animal model of ADHD-C:1

 • Hyperactivity reduced